Encryption of Workstations at ISIMA and LIMOS✯

 First, determine which partition is encrypted, then find a free slot to add a new key, and finally add your key.

-lsblkto identify which partition is encrypted
+lsblkto identify the encrypted partition

 - Here, we see that sda3 is encrypted